zoxpx/pxdocs/content/shared/on-prem-pks-common-install.md

 ---
-title: PKS (cloud)
+title: on-prem-pks-common-install
-linkTitle: PKS
-logo: /logos/pks.png
-keywords: Install, PKS, Pivotal Container Service, Kubernetes, k8s, Bosh Director
-description: How to install and manage PKS
+description: shared install for pks on-prem
-weight: 4
-noicon: true
+hidden: true
 ---

-## Step 1: PKS preparation
+## PKS preparation

 Before installing Portworx, let's ensure the PKS environment is prepared correctly.

 ### Enable privileged containers and kubectl exec

-Ensure that following options are enabled on all plans on the PKS tile:
+Ensure that following options are enabled on all plans on the PKS tile.

   * Enable Privileged Containers
   * Disable DenyEscalatingExec (This is useful to run kubectl exec to run pxctl commands)